fullmetalbrackets/blog/src/content/blog/turn-off-display-linux-terminal.md

 ---
-title: "Commands to turn off display in the Linux terminal"
+title: 'Commands to turn off display in the Linux terminal'
-description: "Sometimes I use laptops in the home lab, and to save myself on a few watts of power usage I use these terminal commands to turn off the display, then just SSH into it from my PC."
+description: 'Sometimes I use laptops in the home lab, and to save myself on a few watts of power usage I use these terminal commands to turn off the display, then just SSH into it from my PC.'
 pubDate: 2022-12-03
-tags: ["linux", "command line"]
+tags: ['linux', 'command line']
 related1: sudo-without-password
 ---